For general museum inquiries, please call the museum’s direct line: (909) 624-2798

 Andrew Farke, Augustyn Family Curator, Director of Research and Collections

 Kathy Sanders earned her B.A. in Art History at California State University, Long Beach in 1981, and joined the Alf Museum in 2000.
-She schedules and administers daily Tours and Classroom Science Connections, conducts the museum’s public programs and enrichment classes for children, develops and illustrates educational materials and works as scientific illustrator for museum research projects.
+In addition to her role in managing museum operations, she works as scientific illustrator for museum research projects and outreach materials.

 Email: firstname.lastname@example.org Telephone: 909-482-5225

 Gabe Santos received his B.Sc. in biology at University of California-Irvine, and is finishing his M.Sc. in geology at California State University-Fullerton.
+His research interests focus on the Eocene vertebrate fauna of Southern California and the paleobiology of marine mammals, particularly in the extinct hippo-like desmostylians.
+Gabe is also an active science communicator on social media.
 He joined the Alf Museum in 2015.
 As collections manager, Gabe is responsible for the care, cataloging, and organization of the Alf Museum’s research fossils.
-His research interests focus on the Eocene vertebrate fauna of Southern California and the paleobiology of marine mammals, particularly in the extinct hippo-like desmostylians.
+As Outreach Coordinator, he organizes the museum’s outreach and education programs, such as Skype in the Classroom and Discovery Days.
+Gabe also assists in teaching the Museum After School program.

 Email: email@example.com Telephone: 909-482-5243

 Monique Reyes graduated from the University of La Verne, graduating in the spring of 2015 with a B.A. in Liberal Studies.
 Afterwards, she plans to continue her education towards the goal of becoming an elementary school teacher.
 Monique developed her Spanish language abilities while living in South America and enjoys communicating with our Spanish speaking museum visitors.
-She joined the Alf Museum staff in 2013 as an outreach assistant, organizing and conducting tours at the museum.
+She joined the Alf Museum staff in 2013 as an outreach assistant, and now manages the tour program.

 Nel Graham, Tour Guide